collective/volto-hydra/README.md

 html that contains a rich text node.

-These node ids aren't available from the plone restapi but only via the hydra.js bridge, so you will need hook into ```handleEditChange``` to rerender your content with the node ids it provides to make inplace editing work.
+These node ids aren't available from the plone restapi but only via the hydra.js bridge, so you will need hook into ```onEditChange``` to rerender your content with the node ids it provides to make inplace editing work.

 For example, if the schema for the Teaser block had the description field type as rich text then the json value might be